wp-plugins/maxbuttons/readme.txt

 * See your buttons on different color backgrounds
 * Pre-defined defaults make getting started super easy

-= Go Pro =
+= Upgrade to MaxButtons Pro =

-Very soon the ultimate button resource for WordPress will be released: **MaxButtons Pro**.

-MaxButtons Pro takes WordPress buttons to a whole new level, with features such as:
+Take your buttons to the next level with [MaxButtons Pro](http://maxbuttons.com/), which gives you additional features such as:

-* Support for two lines of text instead of just one.
-* Packs of pre-defined buttons to use as-is or to tweak and customize as you see fit.
+* Icon support (put icons to the left, right, top, or bottom of your text)
+* Multi-line text, to communicate extra information to your users and customers
-* A large selection of Google Web Fonts for beautiful typography.
+* Google Web Fonts, to make your buttons stand out with beautiful typography
-* Import and export functionality, a huge time-saver.

-And to kick things off, we're offering MaxButtons Pro for **HALF OFF** to anyone who signs up before it launches.

-Simply visit the official [MaxButtons website](http://maxbuttons.com/), enter your email address, and we'll send you the discount code when the plugin is released.
+* Button packs, to import pre-defined sets of buttons into your website
+* Import/export functionality (useful for backing up and/or moving your buttons)

+And for a limited time, you can [get it for only $10](http://maxbuttons.com/shop/maxbuttons-pro/)!
+That's **HALF OFF** its regular price.

 = How To Use =